 - When you buy shaving cream, make sure it’s the foamy stuff.
 NOT gel.
 I’ve made that mistake more than once.
 We’ve had more success with the traditional men’s shaving creams, such as Barbasol and Gillette, plus they can be cheaper.
 Whenever there is a sensitive skin option, I usually get it.

 - You can do shaving cream marbling with just about any paints, not just liquid watercolors.
-We’ve done this with tempera paints, BioColors, food coloring, and acrylics, besides the watercolors.
+We’ve done this with tempera paints, BioColors, food coloring, and acrylics.
 BioColors and liquid watercolors work especially well, though.